 However, if you want the most accurate real-time shipping rates — based not just on weight but on parcel dimensions too — you’ll need to be on a ‘Business’ or ‘Unlimited’ plan to avail of these.

-Dropshipping in Ecwid
+Dropshipping with Ecwid

 Dropshipping is a sales and fulfilment approach where you don’t keep what you’re selling in stock (in fact, you may never see any stock!).